tammy0825/BACnet4J/README.md

 ========
 *Version 6.0.0-SNAPSHOT*
 - fix DeviceObjectTest.timeSynchronization test to pass
+- IAmRequest no longer automatically gets the extended device information this must now   be done by adding an IAmRequest listener

 *Version 5.0.2*
 - Relax restriction on reading values that are invalid by only validating values when they are written to our device